mobxjs/mobx/docs/react/react-integration.md

 ReactDOM.render(<TimerView timer={myTimer} />, document.body)
 ```

-## observer components listen to _any_ observables read during render
+The `observer` HoC subscribes React components automatically to _any observables_ that are used _during render_.
+As a result, components will automatically re-render when relevant observables change.
+It also makes sure that components don't re-render when there are _no relevant_ changes.
+So, observables that are accessible by the component, but not actually read, won't cause a re-render ever.
+As a result MobX applications are in practice very well optimized out of the box and typically don't need any additional code to prevent excessive rendering.

 For `observer` to work it doesn't matter _how_ the observables arrive in the component; only that they are read.
-This means that observation is deep; so complex expression like `todos[0].author.displayName` work out of the box.
+Reading observables deeply is fine, complex expression like `todos[0].author.displayName` work out of the box.
-It also means that observables that are accessible by the component, but not actually read, won't cause a re-render ever.
-This makes the subscription mechanism is much more precise and efficient compared to any framework in which data dependencies have to be explicitly declared or preprocessed (with for example selectors).
+This makes the subscription mechanism much more precise and efficient compared to other framework in which data dependencies have to be declared explicitly or be pre-computed (with for example selectors).

+## Local and external state

-Since it doesn't matter (technically that is) what we read, or where observables originated from,
+Since it doesn't matter (technically that is) which observables we read, or where observables originated from,
 there is great flexibility in how state is organized.
-Here are a few options,
-updates to the timer will be properly reflected in all examples:
+The examples below demonstrate different patterns on how external and local observable state can be used in `observer` components.

 ### Using external state in `observer` components